Skip Navigation

 Compensation

-We offer an equitable salary structure, with a range from $45,000-55,000 based on experience and qualifications.
-Our benefits package includes health insurance, base and matching 503b contributions, life/disability insurance and significant tuition remission for children.
-For candidates moving to Ann Arbor, we offer some relocation support.
+We offer an equitable salary structure, with a range from $42,000-55,000 based on experience and qualifications.
+Our full-time benefits package includes health insurance, base and matching 403b contributions, life/disability insurance and significant tuition remission for children.
+For candidates moving to Ann Arbor, we offer some relocation support for those moving from out of town.

 Job Requirements